 Regardless of how you fulfill your tutoring requirement, you must also keep a tutoring journal featuring highlights and analysis of your teaching.
 The journals will be explained and posted via bCourses.
 Any time you spend teaching discussion, group tutoring, or one-on-one tutoring during the semester, you will be cataloguing it on bCourses and responding to at least 2 other tutors per week to share your experiences and tips in tackling positive or tricky scenarios.

 If you have any questions about the CS 370 teaching requirement, feel free to ask us in-class or email the instructors.
-Later in the semester, you will be able to track this commitment and view student feedback automatically via the tutor portal webapp (not in effect yet).
+Later in the semester, you will be able to track this commitment and view student feedback automatically via the feedback viewer for tutors..
 To maintain professionality, do not talk to your students about feedback they may have given you; it forces an uncomfortable situation and 370 teaching staff can provide you with more constructive ways on improving your feedback.

 Tutoring Cancellations / No Shows